-Whole genome sequencing opens a new way for the diagnosis and medical therapy for autismJuly 11th, 2013 in Genetics /
+Whole genome sequencing opens a new way for the diagnosis and medical therapy for autismJuly 11, 2013 in Medicine & Health / Genetics

 An international consortium, consisting of Autism Speaks, Duke University School of Medicine, The Hospital for Sick Children of Toronto, BGI and other institutes, has investigated the genetic variants in 32 families with Autism Spectrum Disorder (ASD).
 The results show that whole genome sequencing and analysis promise great value to identify de novo or rare inherited mutations that give rise to autism in ASD groups.
 The findings were published online today in American Journal of Human Genetics.

 Autism is the fastest growing developmental disorder in the United States, or even the whole world.
 It is estimated that 1 in every 88 children in the United States is diagnosed with autism, which is greater than the prevalence of pediatric AIDS, cancer, and diabetes combined.
 It can rob the individual of typical development from childhood to adolescence to adulthood, and bring huge burden on the families.

 The discoveries of genetic mutations can substantially increase people's understanding of the underlying biology of autism.
 In this study, researchers surveyed all the risk mutations in ASD patient groups by whole genome sequencing (WGS), and try to fully describe the genetic architecture of autism.
 The results may give critical insight into the molecular and cellular processes that may be preferentially targeted for disruption by genetic lesions in autism patients.